4 San

 between Ritalin and future brain tumors may cause

-some people to wonder but they are likely to be
+some people to wonder about who are likely to be

 “naive” and backward. |